WORK IN PROGRESS

 Interestingly, there is a lot of opposition to these works.
 The argument is that Serbia is a poor country and that money should be invested to improve hospitals and general medical care.
 Perhaps, this is a valid argument.
 But an opposing argument can be made that a more attractive and interesting city would attract more tourists, which would generate more income, on a regular basis.
-That income could then be used to address other numerous problems, such as public transport, education, medical care and hospitals… In my opinion, the point is to ensure a regular source of income.
-That can be tourism, much more than it is at the moment.
+Then, that income could be used to address other numerous problems, such as public transport, education, medical care and hospitals… In my opinion, the point is to ensure a regular source of income.
+That can be tourism, certainly much more than it is at the moment.

 REPUBLIC SQUARE

 In my original post about Belgrade, I mentioned the renovation of the city’s main Republic Square.
 I was in Belgrade exactly 6 months ago.
-At that time, the works had only just started.
+At that time, the work had only just started.
 So, I went to see what they’ve done since then.
 The progress is clearly visible.

 VOJVODA VUK PARK